You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 But do you know his family background and occupation?

-Also, he was a fisherman at Capernaum (Oakman, in Deni Rene YouTube Channel, 2017).
-He worked with Peter, Andrew, and James.
+He was a fisherman at Capernaum 1, working with Peter, Andrew, and James.

-That is, these men couldn’t have a share of their catch.
+But as we’ve learned earlier, these men couldn’t have a share of their fresh catch.
 The tax collector would only give them processed fish in exchange for the good ones reserved for the rich people.

 How was his experience with Jesus?

-Also, can you believe that John would even lie on Jesus’ side (John 13:23, ESV)?
-It was during His last supper with the disciples where he sat beside Him.
+Would you also believe that John would sit beside Jesus and even lie on His bosom during His last supper with the disciples (John 13:23)?

 But aside from these, did you know how much Jesus trusted John?

 Remember His final moments on the cross?
-Before He died, He asked John to take care of His mother Mary from then on (John 19:26-27, ESV).
+Before He died, He asked John to take care of His mother Mary from then on (John 19:26-27).

 What a privilege!